Rachmanin0xFF/EulerFluid/README.md

 # EulerFluid

 A GPU Eulerian (no particles) fluid simulation.
+Written for a daily challenge.
 Planning to implement in CUDA + OpenGL, starting with OpenGL for now.

-Written for a daily challenge.
-Still some bugs to work out.
+Color transport is obviously unphysical, but the underlying velocity grid is solved via semi-Lagrangian advection and corrected with an ~80-iteration Jacobi solver.

 Work-in-progress!